nexusformat/definitions/impatient/NXImpatient.rst

 NeXus uses HDF-5 files as container files.
-HDF-5 is a popular scientific data format which has been developed by the National Center for Supercomputing Applications (NCSA), University of Illinois Urbana-Champagne and is currently being maintained by the Hdfgroup.
-There is support for HDF-5 in many scientific packages.
+HDF-5 is a popular scientific data format which has been developed by the National Center for Supercomputing Applications (NCSA), University of Illinois Urbana-Champaign  and is currently being maintained by the HDF Group.
+There is built-in support for HDF-5 in many scientific packages.
 Other users of HDF-5 include NASA, Boeing, meteorological offices around the world and many more.
-NeXus thus is able to inherit many desirable properties for free from HDF-5.
-These are: extendable, self describing, platform independent, public domain and efficient.
+NeXus is thus able to inherit many desirable properties for free from HDF-5, such as: extendable, self describing, platform independent, public domain and efficient.
 For historical reasons NeXus supports two further container file formats: HDF-4 and XML.
 The use of these formats is now deprecated.

-In order to understand NeXus it is important to know about some of the objects which live in a HDF-5 file:
+In order to understand NeXus it is important to know about some of the objects which live in an HDF-5 file:

 groups
-   Allow to structure information in a file.
-Groups work pretty much like directories in a file system. datasets
+   Allow structuring of information in a file.
+Groups work pretty much like folders/directories in a file system. datasets
-   These are multidimensional arrays of numbers of pretty much any known number type. attributes
+   These are multidimensional arrays of numbers and character strings. attributes
-   Attributes are little morsels of metadata which can be attached to either groups or datasets. links
+   These are little morsels of metadata which can be attached to either groups or datasets. links
-   Links are pointers to HDF-5 objects which live in a different place in the hierarchy.
-They remove the need to copy data when a given item needs to be referenced at multiple places in a HDF-5 hierarchy.
-Links pretty much work like symbolic links in a unix file system.
+   These are pointers to HDF-5 objects which live in a different place in the hierarchy.
+They remove the need to copy data when a given item needs to be referenced at multiple places in an HDF-5 hierarchy.
+HDF-5 Links behave like symbolic links in a UNIX file system.

-But HDF-5 does know nothing about the application domain of neutron, muon or x-ray scattering.
-In order to remedy this, NeXus adds a couple of things on top of HDF-5:
+HDF-5 does not, however, know anything about the application domain of neutron, muon or x-ray scattering.
+In order to remedy this, NeXus adds the following:

 A group hierarchy in the HDF-5 file
   A group hierarchy in the files helps with a couple of issues.
-If a full beamline description is stored, then this can easily be hundreds of parameters.
-A hierarchy brings some order into a potential mess.
-The hierarchy also allows us to store more then one experiment and/or the result of data analysis in the same file.
-Thus a NeXus file may contain a complete scientific workflow from rawdata to publishable results.
+If a full beamline description is stored, then this can easily be hundreds of parameters - a hierarchy brings some order into a potential mess.
+The hierarchy also allows us to store more then one experiment and/or result of data analysis in the same file.
+Thus a NeXus file may contain a complete scientific workflow from raw data to publishable results.
 Rules for storing data in a file
   NeXus wants you to store physical values, with units and uncertainty, but the